aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Procedure:** The cover fraction within a radius of 1250 m around the analysis grid cell is calculated as the area-weighted sum of the [analysis cells](#ch06.180) inside the buffer, using the `egvtools::radius_function()`.
-During calculation of landscape metric, inverse distance weighted (power = 2) gap filling on the output is initialised to ensure no missing values at the edges.
-Then the layer is rewritten to ensure the layer's name.
+During the calculation of the landscape metric, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
+Then the layer is rewritten to set its name.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.